Sorry, you need to enable JavaScript to visit this website.

 After submitting an application, consumers will receive a decision about Medical Assistance within 45 days (or 90 days if DHS must determine if the consumer is disabled).
 If the consumer needs to provide additional information, they will receive a 10 and 30-day reminder to submit the needed information.

-New TANF Rules require that customers complete an orientation and assessment conducted by the Office of Work Opportunity.
-During the initial face-to-face interview, the worker will discuss this requirement and offer a referral.
+TANF Rules require that customers complete an orientation and assessment conducted by the Office of Work Opportunity.
+During the interview, the worker will discuss this requirement and offer a referral.
 Upon providing all of the requested information, a decision for a TANF application will be made within 45 days.

 If a consumer is advised that his/her application cannot be located, he/she should ask to speak to the Front Desk supervisor.
 If a consumer believes his/her application was denied by DHS improperly, then they can request a Fair Hearing.
 Call (202) 698-4650 to find out more.